RichardHowells/PYTHONA-Challenges/Module07Lab/Lab02.md

     - note that when the module is imported all 'unenclosed code' (code not in a function) is executed hence the Hello message is seen when the import is executed
     - It's a bad practice to have unenclosed code in a module that gives an intrusive effect.
 Ie don't print anything!

-1. Extend the module with a function that appends to a tuple.
+1. Extend the module with a function that expects a tuple and a newItem as parameters.
+It appends to the tuple and then returns it.
 Tuples are immutable so you have to
     - convert the tuple to a list
     - append to the list
     - convert the list back to a new tuple
     - return the new tuple

+1. Add a call to the tupleExtender to test it

 1. Experiment with importing the module using an alias
     - `import functions as fns`